syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Grouping

-SfListView allows you to display the items in a group by using the [SfListView.DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) property.
+The SfListView allows displaying the items in a group by using the [SfListView.DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) property.
 You can create a [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) for the property to be grouped and add it in the `DataSource.GroupDescriptors` collection.
 `GroupDescriptor` object holds the following properties:

 * PropertyName: Name of the property to be grouped.
 * KeySelector: Selector to return the group key.
 * Comparer: Comparer to be applied in when sorting take place.

-It also provides support to stick the group header by enabling the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
+It also supports sticking the group header by enabling the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).

 {% tabs %}
 {% highlight xaml %}